zdcwork/HEOM-QUICK2/README.md

        time propagation for SIAM subjected to ac voltage Now we impose a sinusoidal ac voltage on the SIAM in a steady state calculated in Ex1 and simulate the resulting dissipation dynamics of SIAM.
+	   In this example, SIAM evloves from a steady state in Ex1 at time tt=0 until the final state at tt=250 with a time step Δt=0.005.
+	   HEOM-QUICK2 generates a series of "TAPE_(tt).resume" files which record the intermediate results of RDO&ADOs during time propagation.
+	   The program generates a "TAPE_(tt).resume" file
+	   to store intermediate results every nresume=2000 steps of time evolution.
        The bath correlation functions by the Prony fitting spectrum decomposition scheme and truncate the hierarchy by the adiabatic scheme.